adammichaelwood/adammichaelwood.github.io/_posts/2013-11-21-i-am-the-resurrection.md

 ---
 layout: poem
-title: I Am the Resurrection
+title: I Am The Resurrection
-subtitle: Funeral Processional
+subtitle: Funeral Procession
 author: Adam Michael Wood
 ---

 "I am the Resurrection," he said, "the Life am I."
 And who in Him have kept faith, not one of them shall die.
-For all who trust our Savior, who call upon the Lord, all they who live for Jesus shall find a sure reward.
+For all who trust our Savior, who call upon the Lord, all they who live for Jesus shall find a sure reward
-O God, in joy and sorrow, we sing our thanks and praise, to You, the source and ending, the glory of our days.
+O God, in joy and sorrow, we sing our thanks and praise To You, the Source and Ending, the glory of our days.

 I know my saving God lives, the Lord of my new birth, I know that at on the last day He'll stand upon the Earth.
 And I shall be awakened and from the grave arise,